 “You left her to die,” she said, cryptic and cold, each word a hammer on the guilt he’d buried.

 Another flash—Hana’s face in the motel, pale and lifeless, the rope tight, her ruined cheek a grotesque mirror of Kuchisake-onna’s grin.
-Ryo had laughed when he heard, called her weak, but now his own we
+Ryo had laughed when he heard, calling her weak, but now his own weakness choked him, his fear a noose tightening with every step.

 “Leave me alone!” he roared, throwing a bottle he’d clutched from the club.